 Other special natural places

 Olive is a traditional agricultural tree in the Mediterranean.
 And the best place to see it is the Millenary Olive Trees in Xert (Castellon).
-Palms are beautiful too.
+Palms are typical for this subtropical zone too.
 And the best palm “forest” can be seen in Elche, not far from Alicante.

 Now, let’s focus on the human-made places of interest.